 Dianne Feinstein hospitalized with shingles

 Sen. Dianne Feinstein is undergoing treatment for shingles at a San Francisco hospital.
-The California Democrat was diagnosed with the infection in late February and has missed multiple votes this week.
+Diagnosed with the infection in late February, the California Democrat missed multiple votes this week.

 "I was diagnosed over the February recess with a case of shingles," Feinstein said in a statement Thursday.
 "I have been hospitalized and am receiving treatment in San Francisco and expect to make a full recovery.
 I hope to return to the Senate later this month."